cyscale/cyscale.com/src/pages/blog/2022-03-04-psd2-requirements-through-the-technical-lens.md

 *Article 70* states the obligations of a Payment Service Provider in relation to payment instruments (remember, these may be payment cards, but also procedures agreed between the user and the service provider on how to initiate payment orders).
 Again, the protection of personalized security credentials is required, by making sure that they are not accessible to other parties.

-*Article 74* states that when the Payment Service Provider doesn’t enforce strong customer authentication (**SCA**; think MFA), it is liable for any financial losses incurred by the payer because of that.
+*Article 74* states that when a Payment Service Provider doesn’t enforce strong customer authentication (**SCA**; think MFA) to protect transactions, it is liable for any financial losses incurred by the payer because of that.

 *Article 89* details the liability of Payment Service Providers in case they fail to correctly and in-time execute payment transactions.
 This part stresses out the importance of a solid **business continuity policy** and plan.